-Props and music evoke all the elements of spring time in sensory storytelling Time travel tinies at National Archives.
+Props, music and singing evoke all the elements of spring time in sensory storytelling Time travel tinies at National Archives.
 The storytelling lasts for 30 minutes with time for playing and a simple craft afterwards.
 14 April 2023, 10:30-11:30.
 Paid, booking required.
 Under 3s.

-Now Play This 2022 experimental games festival returns to Somerset House.
-Now in its eighth year, this year’s festival explores the relationship between democracy and game design.
+Now Play This 2023 experimental games festival returns to Somerset House.
+Now in its ninth year, this year’s festival explores the relationship between democracy and game design.
 View and play trailblazing projects inspired by gaming culture.
-8-10 April 2022.
+1-2 and 4-9 April 2023.
 Paid, book ahead.